trealla-prolog/trealla-OLDv1/README.md

 	   Return = abc123.
 ```

-Note how the function return value is passed as an extra argument to
+Note: the foreign function return value is passed as an extra argument
-the predicate call.
+to the predicate call.

 Persistence						##EXPERIMENTAL##